West Fraser

-James West Fraser (born February 3, 1955) is an American artist.
-One of the leading artists in the representational/En Plein Air tradition, Fraser has built his career on richly painted, atmospheric vistas of cities, coasts, and the landscape.
+James West Fraser (born 1955) is an American artist known for his representational En Plein Air paintings.
+His work frequently depicts vistas of cities, coasts, and landscapes.

 Biography

 Early life

-West Fraser was born in Savannah, Georgia.
-Born to Joseph Bacon Fraser, Jr and Carolyn Bexley.
+West Fraser was born in Georgia to Joseph Bacon Fraser Jr. and Carolyn Bexley.
 Fraser attended the Savannah Country Day School, and was raised in nearby Hinesville until 1964, when his family moved to Hilton Head Island, South Carolina.
-He graduated from the University of Georgia with a Bachelor of Fine Art's degree in 1979.
+He graduated from the University of Georgia with a Bachelor of Fine Arts in 1979.
 The following year in Savannah, he worked independently as an illustrator and began his first serious painting in watercolors.
-1980–1984, he lived in Buck's County, Pennsylvania, and began traveling up and down the New England coast to paint maritime subjects and harbor scenes.
-In 1984, he settled in Charleston, South Carolina and continued his work in watercolor through the late 1980s.
-The realistic, detailed marine compositions from this period resulted in early critical recognition, with a 1984 two-man show at the Grand Central Art Galleries in New York City, and his first one-man exhibition at the Gibbes Museum of Art in Charleston in 1986 through early 1987.
+In the early 80's he lived in Buck's County, Pennsylvania, and began traveling up and down the New England coast to paint maritime subjects and harbor scenes.
+After several years up north, he returned to 'his country' and settled in Charleston, South Carolina and continued his work in watercolor through the late 1980s.
+The realistic, detailed marine compositions from this period resulted in early critical recognition, with a 1984 one-man show at the Grand Central Art Galleries in New York City, and his first one-man exhibition at the Gibbes Museum of Art in Charleston in 1986 through early 1987.

 Career

-By 1986 Fraser had already evolved in a looser, more lyrical watercolor style, and by 1989 had started producing his first oil paintings created from life in open air—En Plein Air—a style based on an impressionistic rendering of light, color and atmosphere on the forms of landscapes, city scenes, and marine views.
-Since then he has explored his vision in this vein — constantly developing his formal and expressive skills in portraying subjects ranging from panoramic urban rooftop views, to intimate streetscapes, to remote island marshlands.
-Working in plain air liberated Fraser from his studio, placing him into the rich fabric of urban life, or by contrast, into unspoiled natural environments, where he has recreated the light and colors of seasons, times of day, and varied atmospheric effects on landscapes and city scenes.

-In 1990, he shifted to representational/plain air painting in oil.
-Since then, he has primarily specialized in coastal landscapes, streetscapes and travel paintings.
-Through his many accolades and awards, he has achieved a national and international reputation as a master of creating a natural light in his luminist paintings.
-Fraser has had 8 solo museum exhibitions in the Midwest, the Southeast, and California.
-Fraser has been published extensively, including features in Art & Antiques, Plain Air Magazine, The Robb Report, Southern Accents, American Artist, Nautical Quarterly, Southwest Art and Hemispheres, to name a few.
+West Fraser is known for his oil paintings, particularly his En Plein Air style, which emphasizes the depiction of light, color, and atmosphere in landscapes, cityscapes, and marine scenes.
+Prior to 1986, he had developed a looser watercolor style.
+Beginning in 1989, he focused on this style, exploring subjects ranging from urban views to natural landscapes.
+In 1990, Fraser shifted to representational/En Plein Air painting in oil, specializing in coastal landscapes, streetscapes and travel paintings.
+His work has been featured in publications such as Art & Antiques, The Robb Report, Southern Accents, American Artist, Nautical Quarterly, Southwest Art, Hemispheres, and The Bluff Magazine.
 In 2000, he represented South Carolina in the bicentennial celebration calendar published by the White House Historical Association.
-In 2001, the University of South Carolina Press published the monograph Charleston in My Time: The Paintings of West Fraser, which was accompanied by a traveling exhibition to Southeastern museums.
+In 2001, the University of South Carolina Press published the monograph Charleston in My Time: The Paintings of West Fraser.
 In 2006, Fraser painted the official portrait of SC Governor Mark Sanford.